England cricket team: Eligibility of players

 The England cricket team represents England and Wales.
 However, under ICC regulations, players can qualify to play for a country by nationality, place of birth or residence, so (as with any national sports team) some people are eligible to play for more than one team.
 ECB regulations state that to play for England, a player must be a British citizen, and have either been born in England or Wales, or have lived in England or Wales for three years.
 This has led to players who also held other nationalities becoming eligible to play for England.
 The qualification period for those born outside England and Wales has varied in the past, but in November 2018 the ECB announced that the period would be reduced to three years in all circumstances, in line with ICC regulations.

-Of the current squad (see above), Brydon Carse was born in South Africa so had to fulfil residency requirements.
-In addition, Chris Jordan and Ben Stokes have British citizenship, having lived in England since their youth.
-Jofra Archer, though born in Barbados to a Barbadian mother, qualifies through his English father.
-Jacob Bethell was also born in Barbados and moved to England as a teenager to attend Rugby School.
+Of the current squad (see above), Brydon Carse was born in South Africa so had to fulfil residency requirements; Jofra Archer, though born in Barbados to a Barbadian mother, qualifies through his English father; and Jacob Bethell was also born in Barbados and moved to England as a teenager to attend Rugby School.

 ICC regulations also allow cricketers who represent associate (i.e. non-Test-playing) nations to switch to a Test-playing nation, provided nationality requirements are fulfilled.
 In recent years, this has seen Irish internationals Ed Joyce, Boyd Rankin and Eoin Morgan switch to represent England (before Ireland were promoted to full member status in 2018), whilst Gavin Hamilton previously played for Scotland – though Joyce, Rankin and Hamilton were later able to re-qualify for and represent the countries of their birth.